Steve Fabus: California 1988–present

 Fabus returned to San Francisco in 1988 to re-open Dreamland.
 He also mixed at Crew, the new name of the Trocadero Transfer.
 While deejaying at Dreamland one night, Fabus was informed by management that Sylvester was visiting, looking down at the dance floor from the balcony.
 Sylvester was emaciated by AIDS, and had last been seen in public in a wheelchair at San Francisco's Gay Pride Parade in June.
 Fabus announced on his microphone that Sylvester was in the house, and the dance floor erupted in applause and foot stomping.
 Fabus put together a 45-minute set of Sylvester songs, then it was time for Sylvester to leave.
 Fabus brought the music mix to a complete halt, and in the silence Sylvester waved at the crowd and said "Thank you so much.
 Goodbye."
 Everyone started crying and shouting "We love you", and Fabus closed down the booth, knowing the night was over.
 Sylvester died in December 1988.

 Fabus moved to Los Angeles in the early 1990s to mix at Probe, Axis and Asylum.
 He was part of a recurring after-hours disco party called Does Your Mama Know?

 Fabus took a break from deejaying in 1995–1998 to treat and control his own case of HIV.
-Back in San Francisco, he co-founded Go Bang in 2009, a recurring disco party styled after the 1970s and 1980s, with business partner Sergio Fedasz.
+Back in San Francisco, he co-founded Go BANG! in 2009, a recurring disco party styled after the 1970s and 1980s, with fellow DJ Sergio Fedasz.
 Fabus plays dates at festivals and clubs around the world, including Cocktail d'Amore in Berlin, Glastonbury Festival, Horse Meat Disco in London, and many more.
 Unusually, he played a silent disco in 2017 at Hardly Strictly Bluegrass, presenting a New York house set ranging from The Loft to Paradise Garage.
 He mixes regularly for Comfort & Joy, a queer-themed Burning Man organization hosting activities in San Francisco.